xinghaochen/TinySAM/README.md

 ## [Usage](#usage)

-1. Download checkpoints in the directory of weights.
+1. Download [checkpoints]((https://github.com/xinghaochen/TinySAM/releases/download/1.0/tinysam.pth)) into the directory of *weights*.

 2. Run the demo code for single prompt of point or box.